muratk3n/thirdwave/en/README.md

 ---

-I did not know about how Archimedes found the circle area formula until I read it in Strogatz.
-I doubt many others knew this little gem either..
-Sad state of the ed system..
-Stuff oughta be taught first arrives last.
+Archimedes circle area formula invention is not covered at schools..
+Sad state of our ed system..
+Stuff that should be taught first arrives last.

 ---